0xInfection/Awesome-WAF/README.md

 - [Bypass WAF BurpSuite Plugin](https://portswigger.net/bappstore/ae2611da3bbc4687953a1f4ba6a4e04c) - A plugin for Burp Suite which adds some request headers so that the requests seem from the internal network.

 ## Blogs and Writeups
+> Many of the content mentioned above have been taken from some of the following excellent writeups.

 - [Web Application Firewall (WAF) Evasion Techniques #1](https://medium.com/secjuice/waf-evasion-techniques-718026d693d8) - By [@Secjuice](https://www.secjuice.com).
 - [Web Application Firewall (WAF) Evasion Techniques #2](https://medium.com/secjuice/web-application-firewall-waf-evasion-techniques-2-125995f3e7b0) - By [@Secjuice](https://www.secjuice.com).
 - [Web Application Firewall (WAF) Evasion Techniques #3](https://www.secjuice.com/web-application-firewall-waf-evasion/) - By [@Secjuice](https://www.secjuice.com).